Regional ethnic autonomy system of China

-The regional ethnic autonomy system is the system of the People's Republic of China that gives ethnic minorities a political system to assemble autonomous government bodies in areas where many ethnic minority people live together.
+In the People's Republic of China, the regional ethnic autonomy system is a term used by the government for its political system of governing bodies designed specifically for ethnic minorities in the country.
 This system was aimed at achieving ethnic equality in China.

 It is based on People’s Republic of China Regional Ethnic Autonomy Law enacted in 1984 amended in 2001 and Provisions on Implementing the Regional Ethnic Autonomy Law enacted in 2005.

 History

 In 1941, Ethnical Regional Autonomy System was experimented by Mao Zedong led government in Shaan-Gan-Ning Border Region.
 In the governmental principal file, ethnic Mongolian and Chinese Muslim were to establish autonomous region based on ethnical equality principle.
 It was a reflection against Qing dynasty's devious ethnic policy as well as a result of studying Soviet Union's ethnical policy.

 In 1947, Mongolian Autonomous Region was established.
 After that, various autonomous regions, prefectures, and counties were established in 1950-1963 and 1979–1990, with some exceptions like Tibet Autonomous Region in 1965 and the latest Beichuan Qiang Autonomous County in 2003.
 Ethnic Autonomy Region were generally established in areas where more than 20% of the population is ethnic minority people.